cvdfoundation/google-landmark/README.md

 [CVPR'19 workshop](https://landmarksworkshop.github.io/CVPRW2019/).
 Please visit
 the Kaggle challenge webpages for more detail on the data.

-For reference, the previous version of the Google Landmarks dataset is available [here](https://www.kaggle.com/google/google-landmarks-dataset).
+For reference, the previous version of the Google Landmarks dataset (referred to as Google Landmarks dataset v1) is available [here](https://www.kaggle.com/google/google-landmarks-dataset).

 ## Download `train` set